Meet Our Coaches

 Philadelphia, PA.
 He attended high school at John Marshall in Richmond, VA, where he would

-champion in track & field.
+champion in Track & Amp Field.
 After serving in the military, Coach Jackson went on to have a

 successful football career at Cheyney University as a running back and graduate with honors